jaburney/naturalgastransition/README.md

 This repository should then have the following structure:
 * **Scripts/** contains 13 individual scripts to load data, conduct analysis, and output the figures and tables in the main manuscript, extended data, and supplementary information:

-...Analysis Functions.R
+   Analysis Functions.R
-...Environmental Rasters.R
+   Environmental Rasters.R
-...Fleet Summary.R
+   Fleet Summary.R
-...Main Analysis - County.R
+   Main Analysis - County.R
-...Main Analysis - Plant Location.R
+   Main Analysis - Plant Location.R
-...Model Comparison Plot.R
+   Model Comparison Plot.R
-...Mortality and Crop Impacts.R
+   Mortality and Crop Impacts.R
-...Mortality Comparison to Other Studies.R
+   Mortality Comparison to Other Studies.R
-...Neighbors and Examples.R
+   Neighbors and Examples.R
-...Plot Pollution Impacts.R
+   Plot Pollution Impacts.R
-...Radiative Forcing.R
+   Radiative Forcing.R
-...Tables - County.R
+   Tables - County.R
-...Tables - Plant Location.R
+   Tables - Plant Location.R
 * **Data/** contains 8 .Rdata files
 * **Basic Replication.R** calls all of the relevant scripts to load data, conduct analysis, and produce figures & tables.
 I strongly suggest reading through it first and running piecemeal, as opposed to in one go: a couple of the analyis files take a long time to run and may not be necessary, depending on your objectives.
 The script begins by creating **Analysis/** **Plots/** and **Tables/** to hold output.